multitudes/portfolio/README.md

 Using the new diffing algorithm introduced by Apple in WWDC2019, it updates the collection view in real time upon entering or updating the search terms.

-The app is optimized for dark mode.
+The app is optimized for dark mode and developed entirely programmatically in code.

 <br>
 <p align="center">